Understanding Consumption: Functions, Features and Factors That Affect It

 • Interest rate Classical economists consider that consumption is a function of the interest rate.
 In particular, they believe that interest rates encourage savings and reduce consumption.

-See also difference between relative and absolute poverty
+See also difference between soldering and brazing

 Theory of Consumption